 Introduction to C# and .NET

-If you are getting started with programming and you are aiming to use C# and .NET, then this is the course for you.
+If you are getting started with programming and you're aiming to use C# and .NET, then this is the course for you.
 The course explains essential programming concepts and object-oriented techniques, and explores fundamental C# syntax in this context.
 The course also gives an introduction to some of the common APIs in .NET 6.

 What you will learn: